bborncr/RobotArmTest/README.md

 # Robot Arm Controller using Godot
 The idea is to use a 3D representation of a robot arm in Godot as an interface to control and program sequences and animations of an Arduino based robot arm.
 ## Controls
-The idea is to use two markers to control the arm's 3D position.
-One marker is on the floor and indicates the horizontal distance and angle from the base.
-The second marker will indicated the vertical axis.

-Currently, the mouse and keyboard controls the camera (WASD keys) and the arrow keys control the target of the arm.
+* Use the middle mouse button to rotate camera
+* Grab the 3D Gizmo to change the position of the arm
+* Toggle off the Inverse Kinematics and use the sliders to control the individual servos
+* Click on the `Port Config` button and select the serial port

+## Serial Protocol
+The serial port is currectly set to 115200 baud.

+<servo_number,servo_position><new_line>

+Example:
+0,90<newline> sets servo 0 to 90 degrees